Actress Cicely Tyson, groundbreaking Emmy and Tony winner, dies at age 96

 “After that, I was offered the part of another whore and I said no because I didn’t want to get typecast and because it was demeaning to Black women,” she told the New York Times.

 Tyson was given the Presidential Medal of Freedom by Barack Obama in 2016.
-When she was presented a Kennedy Center Honor in December 2005, filmmaker-writer Tyler Perry described her by saying: “She chose to empower us when we didn’t even know it was possible to be empowered.
+When she was presented with a Kennedy Center Honor in December 2005, filmmaker-writer Tyler Perry said: “She chose to empower us when we didn’t even know it was possible to be empowered.
 Cicely refused to take a role that would not better humanity.”

-Tyson was married to jazz trumpet legend Miles Davis from 1981 through 1988 and Davis, who died in 1991, put her on the cover of his album “Sorcerer.”
+Tyson was married to jazz trumpet legend Miles Davis from 1981 to 1988 and Davis, who died in 1991, put her on the cover of his album “Sorcerer.”

-Their marriage was a rocky one, troubled by reports of his alleged philandering, domestic violence and substance abuse.
+Their marriage was rocky, troubled by reports of his alleged philandering, domestic violence and substance abuse.
 But in a 2015 interview with CBS, Tyson said: “I don’t really talk about it but I will say this: I cherish every single moment that I had with him.”

 Reporting by Lisa Richwine in Los Angeles and Bill Trott; Editing by Chris Reese and Peter Cooney